 would be a bigger feeling for a mom.
 “She knows what to do na?, she has no worry about

 “No, I have designed a period kit and she has good products that is most comfortable to use

 on periods, unlike those burning, sticky and environment unfriendly plastic disposables.

 Now, Latha, I would leave to pick my daughter, I am going to make her day happy.
 Good luck for the interview.
 You would do well in life weather you get through this interview or some other interview.”

-Dhivya hugged Anupama, “Your good Anu dear?”.
+When Dhivya reached the school she hugged her daughter, “Your good Anu dear?”.
 Anupama nodded her head looking unhappy, she was feeling so uneasy and for a long time this period is going to be part of her life.